Introduction to Learning Styles

 What are Learning Styles?

 Learning styles are the methods that people use to understand and remember information.
 They are typically preferential, based on the individual and how they best interact with and retain information.
 There are several models of learning styles, but the most widely used is the VARK model, which identifies four main types of learning styles: visual, auditory, reading/writing, and kinesthetic.
-A kinesthetic learner thrives on hands-on experiences and prefers to learn through physical activities and practical engagement.
+A kinesthetic learner thrives on hands-on experiences and prefers to learn through physical activities and practical engagement; this is closely related to tactile learning, which emphasizes touch, manipulation of objects, and other hands-on activities.

 Types of Learning Styles